Motions By Cindy Gilroy

-The Motion Process for Winnipeg City Councillors
+The Motion Process

 As a City Councillor I can not direct the public service.
 As councilors our roles revolves around policy, city budget and advocating on behalf of our community.
 Most changes at the council level involves policy change and which needs to go through council and that is where motions come in.
 Below is de-tailed step-by-step outline of the process, along with the timeline and committees involved before a final decision is made: